dieterich-lab/Baltica/docs/workflows.md

 This document details on the implementation and usage for each workflow in Baltica.

 Baltica comprises a collection of Snakemake workflows (snakemake files with extension .smk).
 Each file determines a series of sub-tasks (rules).
 Generally, the sub-tasks run in a specific order and only successful if their output exits once the execution finishes.
+Workflows were implemented following instructions and parameters suggested by the methods authors unless otherwise noted.

 1. Quality control
 1. Differential Junction Usage (DJU)